sanxy/BakingApp/README.md

 ## License

-Baking App Plus is made available under the terms of the [MIT License](https://opensource.org/licenses/MIT).
+Baking App is made available under the terms of the [MIT License](https://opensource.org/licenses/MIT).
 ```
 MIT License